Chart Color Schemes

 The level of residential development activity in St Kilda East is very low in comparison to the average area assessed nationally by AreaSearch

-In the current financial year, $6.3 million in commercial approvals have been registered, indicating limited commercial development focus compared to Greater Melbourne, where St Kilda East has significantly less development activity (84.0% below average per person).
+In FY26, $6.3 million in commercial approvals have been registered, indicating limited commercial development focus.
+Compared to Greater Melbourne, St Kilda East has significantly less development activity, 84.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing properties.
-The recent construction comprises 12.0% standalone homes and 88.0% medium and high-density housing, attracting downsizers, investors, and first-time purchasers with affordable entry pathways.
+This trend is also lower than national averages, suggesting market maturity and possible development constraints.
+Recent construction comprises 12.0% standalone homes and 88.0% medium to high-density housing, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.
 With around 4826 people per dwelling approval, St Kilda East reflects a highly mature market.
-By 2041, the population is expected to grow by 4,142 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development